-Gathering area: In front of the building
+Gathering area: Park area in front of Servinmökki

 When people have left the building and proceeded to the gathering area, one person must be appointed to take responsibility for the activities at the gathering area.
 Based on the situation at hand, it is necessary to consider whether it is safe to remain in the designated gathering area or if people should be directed elsewhere, for example into a pre-arranged interior area or to a property in the vicinity (the back-up gathering area).